-Earning a reputation as one of the most prolific buffalo hunters in the American West, Nixon once shot 120 buffalo in just 40 minutes in 1873, an event that was witnessed by a crowd he brought from town and positioned on a hill to watch.
-That same year, he set a record for having killed over 3,200 buffalo in just 35 days.
+Earning a reputation as one of the most prolific buffalo hunters in the American West, Tom Nixon once shot 120 buffalo in just 40 minutes in 1873, an event that was witnessed by a crowd he brought from town and positioned on a hill to watch.
+That same year, he set a record for killing over 3,200 buffalo in just 35 days.

-By 1880, the buffalo were not as prevalent and Nixon turned to freighting, in charge of Charles Rath’s bull trains.
-Often loaded down with thousands of pounds of buffalo bones, Rath’s hide yards in Dodge were now filled with huge piles of bleached bones rather than buffalo hides.
+By 1880, the buffalo were not as prevalent, and Nixon turned to freighting, in charge of Charles Rath’s bull trains.
+Often loaded with thousands of pounds of buffalo bones, Rath’s hide yards in Dodge were now filled with huge piles of bleached bones rather than buffalo hides.

 Into this mix came “Mysterious Dave” Mather, who had frequently made Dodge City his home in previous years.
 He soon became Dodge City’s Assistant Marshal.

-When Luke Short pulled in several of his friends to support him in the Dodge City War, including Bat Masterson and Wyatt Earp, the show of force caused Short’s enemies to back down and violence was avoided.
-Though the Dodge City War had ended without gunfire and the city breathed a sigh of relief, the saloon dispute had not ended.
-Ironically, after having won his battle, Luke Short moved on to Texas.
+When Luke Short pulled in several of his friends to support him in the Dodge City War, including Bat Masterson and Wyatt Earp, the show of force caused Short’s enemies to back down, and violence was avoided.
+Though the Dodge City War had ended without gunfire, and the city breathed a sigh of relief, the saloon dispute had not ended.
+Ironically, after winning his battle, Luke Short moved to Texas.
 But, in his wake, the disputes continued.

-Though it was Mather who was most resentful, tension for Tom Nixon evidently came to a boil on the night of July 18, 1884.
-As Mather was standing on the front steps of the Opera House Saloon, Nixon took a shot at him.
+Though Mather was most resentful, tension for Tom Nixon evidently came to a boil on the night of July 18, 1884.
+As Mather was standing on the Opera House Saloon’s front steps, Nixon shot him.
 Although Mather’s face was powder burned and his left hand injured by flying splinters, he did not return the fire and refused to press charges.
 Evidently, he had his own plans for handling the affair.